-NOTES AND EXPLANATIONS TO UNCONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2021
+NOTES AND EXPLANATIONS TO UNCONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2021 d) Information on other provisions (continued)

 (Unless otherwise stated amounts are expressed in thousands of Turkish Lira ("TL").)

 II.
 Explanations and Disclosures Related to the Liabilities (continued)